zxphyrx/highway/app/views/advanced/part-sourcing.md

 - If you're in India, use SEEED.
 They take HCB cards and are by far the cheapest option
 - If you're from another country, use JLCPCB, they offer pcbs for under $6 shipped as long as its under 100x100mm
 - If you're from the US specifically, use PCBWAY.
-They're roughly half the cost of JLCPCB because they're able to avoid tarrifs some how
+They're roughly half the cost of JLCPCB because they're able to avoid tarrifs somehow
     - Read here: [link](https://www.pcbway.com/blog/News/Impact_of_the_New_U_S_Tariff_Policy_on_Customs_Clearance_51dff4fd.html)

 ### Batteries (Li-Po, CR2032, AA, etc)